-Set in 400 acres of stunning woodland, plan a stay at Center Parcs, Longford.
+Plan a stay at Center Parcs, Longford and explore 400 acres of stunning woodland.
 Make family memories on a cycle of the scenic grounds or try water sports on the lake.
 Book dinner at one of the park’s restaurants or cook up a feast at your lodge.
 Choose from a lakeside or woodland lodge, there’s dog-friendly accommodation too if the family pooch is in tow.

 If your dad fancies himself as a bit of an action man, head to Leitrim Adventure in Carrick-on-Shannon.
 Blow off steam with airsoft shooting, bounce around with a game of bubble soccer, get fast and furious on the track with some buggy racing, or hit the water on a hovercraft.
 Packages including overnight accommodation are also available.

 Enjoy striking views and fresh air as you stroll through Lough Key Forest and Activity Park in Roscommon.
 The activity park’s Boda Borg Challenge is a great family bonding game, where you use brain and brawn to work your way through a range of puzzles.
 If you’ve a head for heights, swing your way through the Zipit highwire adventure.

 Row your cares away on Lough Oughter when you hire a kayak from Cavan Adventure Centre.
 Take in the gorgeous lake views as you learn the history of Lough Oughter Castle, which sits on an island in the middle of the lake.
 Have a picnic and admire the area’s unique wildlife – this is a family experience you won’t forget.